lengrongfu/family-library-management/README.md

 5. **Submit for Review**: After uploading, log in to the WeChat Mini Program admin console and submit the applet for review.
 Once approved, the applet will be available to users.

+### Using Local Storage

+The Family Library Management System WeChat Applet now uses local storage to save and retrieve book data.
+This change eliminates the need for a cloud database, making the applet more efficient and easier to use.

 ## Additional Information

 For more details on developing WeChat applets, refer to the [official documentation](https://developers.weixin.qq.com/miniprogram/en/dev/).